Coyoacán

-The village and later municipality of Coyoacán remained completely independent of Mexico City through the colonial period into the 19th century.
+The village and later municipality of Coyoacán remained independent of Mexico City through the colonial period into the 19th century.
 In 1857, the area was incorporated into the then Federal District when this district was expanded.
 In 1928, the borough was created when the Federal District was divided into sixteen boroughs.
-The urban sprawl of Mexico City reached the borough in the mid-20th century, turning farms, former lakes, and forests into developed areas, but many of the former villages have kept their original layouts, plazas, and narrow streets and have conserved structures built from the 16th to the early 20th centuries.
+The urban expansion of Mexico City reached the borough in the mid-20th century, turning farms, former lakes, and forests into developed areas, but many of the former villages have kept their original layouts, plazas, and narrow streets and have conserved structures built from the 16th to the early 20th centuries.
 This has made the borough of Coyoacán, especially its historic center, a popular place to visit on weekends.

 Villa Coyoacán or historic center

 To distinguish it from the rest of Coyoacán borough, the former independent community is referred to as Villa Coyoacán or the historic center of the borough.
 Consisting now of 29 blocks, it is one of the oldest neighborhoods in Mexico City, located 10 km south of the Zocalo (main square) of Mexico City.
 This area is filled with narrow cobblestone streets and small plazas, which were laid out during the colonial period, and today give the area a distinct and bohemian identity.
 The area is filled with mostly single family homes, which were former mansions and country homes built between the colonial period to the mid 20th century.
 The Project for Public Spaces ranked the neighborhood as one of the best urban spaces to live in North America in 2005 and is the only Mexican neighborhood on the list.
 This area was designated as a "Barrio Mágico" by the city in 2011.